 Youth Service Lynne Pike

 A regular feature of Rotary Club meetings is a guest speaker.
-Speakers at Keynsham Rotary have been:
+Some of the speakers at previous meetings have been:-

 Kevin Slater Freewheelers or "Blood Bikes"